Carolyn Dorin-Ballard: Professional

 During the original existence of the PWBA Tour, Carolyn was one of its top bowlers.
 Carolyn had 20 Tour titles over a 14-year career (1990–2003).
 She won her first title in a doubles tournament in 1991 with her partner, Lisa Wagner, who was one of the top bowlers on the tour in the 1980s.
-With the support of her sister and husband, her career took off in 1994, when she began a string of eight titles in four seasons, beginning with her first singles title, the Lady Ebonite Classic.
+Dorin-Ballard's first singles title was earned at the 1994 Lady Ebonite Classic.
+With the support of her sister and husband, her career really took off in 1997, when she began a string of eight titles in four seasons, beginning with the 1997 Three Rivers Classic.
 In that period she was the runner up in the Player of the Year voting all four seasons.

-In 2001, she had her career year.
-She won seven titles, posted an average of 214.73, was Player of the Year, and earned $135,045 in prize money.
+Among Dorin-Ballard's 20 PWBA titles (tied for seventh all-time) are three major championships (1997 and 2001 Brunswick World Open, 2001 WIBC Queens) and a Player of the Year award in 2001.
+The 2001 season was her career year.
+She won seven titles (including two of her three majors), posted an average of 214.73, and earned $135,045 in prize money.
 She received many honors this year including nomination for an ESPY award.
-She broke eight tour records that season.
+She tied or broke 11 PWBA Tour records in 2001, including setting a record for most titles (7) and the most TV finals appearances (18) in a season.
+(Patty Costello earned eight professional titles in 1976, but two of the titles were in the spinoff LPBA.)

-Her career PWBA accomplishments include 20 PWBA titles, three major titles (1997 and 2001 Brunswick World Open, 2001 WIBC Queens), and two Player of the Year awards.
 In WIBC (now USBC) competition, she won three WIBC Titles (2000 All-Events Champion, 2001 Team Champion, 2004 Doubles Champion with Lynda Barnes).
 She was a seven-time WIBC All American and six-time Bowlers Journal All-American.
 Before the PWBA disbanded, she had moved up to sixth on the all-time Tour earnings list (over $910,000).
 She won two PBA Women's Series titles (2007 Great Lakes Classic and 2008 Cheetah Championship).
 She also won the PBA Women's Series Showdown, a non-title event held in April, 2009.